-- Unplug electronics like TVs, DVDs, computers, coffee pots, etc. Use cell phones and battery powered devices.
+- Unplug electronics like TVs, DVDs, computers, coffee pots, and so forth.
+Use cell phones and battery-powered devices.
 A battery-powered NOAA radio would be very useful at a time like this.

 - Don’t touch plumbing or metal.

 - Don’t do anything with running water like washing dishes or showering.

 Both during and after a severe thunderstorm flooding may be a problem.
 If you are in a low area, move to higher ground.
 Some RV parks have a flood gauge showing five or six feet above their entry driveway.